 18. Layer a few cot sheets: Then if there’s an accident at 2am, you can just whip the top layer off and put your bub (and yourself) straight back to bed.

-19. Store toys with hundreds of annoying little pieces out of reach: This way they can’t be repeatedly tipped out (a toddler’s favorite pass time).
+19. Store toys with hundreds of annoying little pieces out of reach: This way they can’t be repeatedly tipped out (a toddler’s favourite pass time).
 Then you can get them out when you want and control a small part of the chaos.

 20. Sanitize plastic toys in the dishwasher: Literally just chuck them all in and turn the dishwasher on (on delicate cycle).